sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1100 - match.md

 **Example**

-The following config uses as simple match:
+The following config uses a simple match:

 ```json
   {